tohpedo/PA2/README.md

 # PA1

 Torbir Dhaliwal tsdhlwal
+Denzel Young

+Add project to server and run server
-Must be run on localhost on port 3306 with username = root and pw = greatsqldb
+URL is localhost:8080/PA2/static/index.html .
+MYSQL must have username = root and pw = greatsqldb (or you must change MySQLConnector.java)

-Start server, run the servlet, then run HotelReservationSystem as a java application

-I only managed to get 7 of the functional requirements to work.
+Get vacancies, get reservations, and get transactions[customer_id] are not implemented.